michaelboulton/nixos-setup/README.md

 1. Copy paste all the instructions after setting the appropriate disk paths UNTIL setting the root password

+   **NOTE**: If it tries to write anything into configuration.nix, change that to write into machine.nix

    Do not pass the 'mirror' options when creating the pools

    If this fails due to pool errors (eg, if you tried this before), do `zpool import -f <pool>` then `zpool destroy <pool>`